-We consider now the case where the channel matrix $\H_c$ is assumed to be known at the receiver with error such that $\widetilde{\H}_c=\H_c+\E_c$, where the entries of the error matrix $\E_c$ are i.i.d. drawn from Gaussian distribution with zero-mean and variance~$10^{-4}$.
-Moreover, for the results presented below we assume that neither the noise covariance matrix $R_{\n_c}$ nor the noise power~$\ep$ are available at the receiver side, and we only use the sample estimate of the covariance matrix of observed data $\Ry$:
+Consider now the case where the channel matrix $\H_c$ is assumed to be known at the receiver with an error such that $\widetilde{\H}_c=\H_c+\E_c$, where the entries of the error matrix $\E_c$ are i.i.d. drawn from a Gaussian distribution with zero-mean and variance~$10^{-4}.$ It is also assumed below that neither the noise covariance matrix $R_{\n_c}$ nor the noise power~$\ep$ are available at the receiver side, and only the sample estimate of the covariance matrix of the observed data $\Ry$ is available:

-where $Q=200$ is the number of data blocks available.
-In Fig.\ref{fig:3}-\ref{fig:4} we use the perturbed version of the channel matrix $\H_c$ used in Fig.\ref{fig:1}-\ref{fig:2}, and the same data block transmitted, to clearly illustrate the difference between results obtained under complete and incomplete model knowledge.
+where $Q=200$ is the number of data blocks.
+For the results presented in Fig.\ref{fig:3}-\ref{fig:4}, the perturbed channel matrix $\widetilde{\H}_c$ is assumed known, and this matrix is used in place of $\H_c$ which was used for the results presented in Fig.\ref{fig:1}-\ref{fig:2}.
+Moreover, for both sets of results, the same data block is assumed to be transmitted in order to clearly illustrate the difference between the results obtained under complete and incomplete model knowledge.